-Medical/surgical supplies, durable medical equipment orthopedic footwear, prosthetic and orthotic appliances and devices must be dispensed by a DMEPOS provider who is licensed/registered by the appropriate authority, if existing, in the state in which the provider is located.
-In addition, DMEPOS providers must obtain site-specific Medicare approval prior to submitting their application for enrollment.
+Medical/surgical supplies, durable medical equipment orthopedic footwear, prosthetic and orthotic appliances and devices must be dispensed by a DMEPOS provider with site-specific Medicare approval prior to submitting their application for enrollment.
+In addition, the provider must be licensed/registered by the appropriate authority, if existing, in the state in which the provider is located.